GoojDex/affiliaters-bot/README.md

 - `CHECK_FOR_REDIRECT_CHAINS`: if set to `"true"` the bot will perform a recursive search for redirects.
 This allows it to catch Amazon URLs even if they are hidden behind a chain of redirects.
 This will slow down the processing of redirects.
 - `MAX_REDIRECT_CHAIN_DEPTH`: if `CHECK_FOR_REDIRECT_CHAINS` is enabled, it will limit the number of redirect levels the bot will try to go through.
 It default to 2, and it should be kept at a low number to avoid wasting time going through endless redirect chains a user might provide.
 - `IGNORE_USERS`: a comma-separated list of usernames (starting with the "@" character) and numeric user IDs whose messages won't be acted upon by the bot, even if they contain matching Amazon links.
 A valid list would be `"@Yourusername,12345678,@IgnoreMeAsWell123"`.
 Numeric user IDs are useful for users who do not have Telegram user names defined.
 You can get yours by contacting [userinfobot](https://t.me/useridinfobot).
 - `CHANNEL_NAME`: the name of a channel to relay affiliated links to.
 You must first add your bot as an admin for that channel.
-Feature added by adapting [@nsniteshsahni's commit](https://github.com/nsniteshsahni/telegram-bot-amazon/commit/b1b814083c83089f44293adbd622ac87be8f19e8)
+Feature added by adapting [@infotrackcom's commit](https://github.com/infotrackcom/affiliaters-bot/commit/b1b814083c83089f44293adbd622ac87be8f19e8)

 | String               | Replacement                                                                                                                |
 | -------------------- | -------------------------------------------------------------------------------------------------------------------------- |